 For nearly 10 years, female village elder Siu Phyin (Goong village, Ia Púch commune) has not only been a bridge between the functional forces, local government and the people, but has also always actively taken the lead in propagating and mobilizing people to comply with border regulations.

 “I often tell people to comply with the law, actively participate with local authorities and functional forces to firmly protect the area.
-Only when the border is stable can people focus on working and producing to build their homeland to become more and more prosperous.
+Only when the border is stable will people focus on labor and production to build their homeland more and more prosperous.
 My village has 300 households.
 Over the years, people have always been vigilant, not listening to or believing bad people, promptly reporting to local authorities when they see people with bad intentions entering the area.
 We must focus on building so that each person is an important source of information for the government and functional forces in border protection work,” Ms. Siu Phyin shared.

 Source: https://baogialai.com.vn/cot-moc-long-dan-noi-bien-cuong-to-quoc-post562788.html